-Working Party (WP) 5B thanks WP 5D for the liaison statement (Document 5B/17).

-Quote

-Requests WP 5B to provide information on the afore mentioned characteristics and protection criteria for stations of the aeronautical and maritime mobile services located in international airspace and in international waters, operating in the frequency band 4 800-4 900 MHz.
+Working Party (WP) 5B thanks WP 5D for the liaison statement (Document 5B/17) requesting information on characteristics and protection criteria for stations of the aeronautical and maritime mobile services located in international airspace and in international waters, operating in the frequency band 4 800-4 990 MHz.

-Unquote

-Option 1:

-In this connection, WP 5B would like to bring to the attention to WP 5D that ITU-R Recommendation ITU-R M.2116-0 and Report ITU-R M.2119-0 contains certain technical and operationalcharacteristics as well as protection criteria for systems in the aeronautical mobile service in the frequency band 4 800- 4 990 Without prejudging regulatory conditions in the band 4 800-4 990 MHz for AMS stations located in the international airspace, technical characteristics in the above mentioned documents may be used for sharing studies taking into account that frequency band 4 800-4 990 MHz that is a part of the tuning range 4 400-4 990 MHz for the AMS stations and is subject to RR No. 5.442.
+WP 5B would like to bring to the attention to WP 5D that Recommendation ITU-R M.2116-0 contains certain technical and operational characteristics as well as protection criteria for systems in the aeronautical mobile service in the frequency band 4 800- 4 990 MHz.

+Without prejudging regulatory conditions in the band 4 800-4 990 MHz for AMS stations located in the international airspace, technical characteristics in the above mentioned documents may be used for sharing studies taking into account that frequency band 4 800-4 990 MHz that is a part of the tuning range 4 400-4 990 MHz for the AMS stations and is subject to RR No. 5.442.

-WP 5B is also considering a possible update to Recommendation ITU-R M.2116-0 to include characteristics of an additional existing system.
+The current version of Recommendation ITU-R M.2116-0 only contains characteristics for aeronautical mobile service systems, however WP 5B is considering a possible update to Recommendation ITU-R M.2116-0 to include characteristics of additional existing systems for aeronautical mobile as well as maritime mobile systems operating under the same Mobile service allocation.

-Option 2:

-WP 5B is further considering the reply liaison statement to WP 5D under agenda item 1.1 (WRC-23).

-End of options:

-WP 5B does not currently have any information regarding maritime mobile systems in the frequency range 4 800-4 990 MHz.

 WP 5B will bring any additional information that becomes available to the attention of WP 5D.
 WP 5B looks forward to continued collaboration with WP 5D on the progress of WRC-23 agenda item 1.1.

-WP 5B also plans to continue with a view to find a common ground of understanding by all concerned parties.
-WP 5B will bring results of these analyses when available.